kwilteam/kwil-js/README.md

 In Kwil, databases are identified by a 'database identifier', which is a hex encoded SHA224 Hash of the database name and public key, prepended with an `x`.

+The public key can be passed as a hex-encoded string, or as Bytes (Uint8Array).

 To get the DBID for a public key and database name, you can use the following helper method:

 ```javascript